Skip to main content

 Location: Princeton, NJ

 Location: Often heeded as the most quintessentially “Ivy” school in the Ivy League, Princeton has a large, stately campus in the New Jersey town of the same name.
+The charming Gothic architecture is a big draw for many students and visitors.
 Interestingly, Princeton also features the largest amount of actual ivy of any Ivy League campus.

 Yale University